ipSlav/ipSlav.github.io/_posts/2023-12-12-let-me-manage-your-appdomain.md

 <p align="center" width="100%">
     <img src="/assets/img/let-me-manage-your-appdomain/delegatetest-rwxalloc.png">
 	<br>
-    <em>Figure 7 - Memory address within the same RWX Heap memory page</em>
+    <em>Figure 7 - Memory address within the same RWX heap memory page</em>
 </p>

-To execute a `MessageBox` shellcode using the RWX buffer returned by `GetFunctionPointerForDelegate` we can use a concept that I named, without too much imagination, `Double Delegate`: wrapping our function pointer with another delegate right after overwriting its memory.
+Having this understanding we can now try to execute a `MessageBox` shellcode using the RWX buffer returned by `GetFunctionPointerForDelegate`.
+To do this we can use a concept that I named, without too much imagination, `Double Delegate`: wrapping our function pointer with another delegate right after overwriting its memory.

 ```csharp
 using System;